simonekranawetter/hello-real-world/100daysofcode.md

 ## Day 33 (5th of July 2022)

 Broke my pinky on my right hand.
 No typing for the next 3 weeks. :(

+## Day 34 (28th of July 2022)

+I am not allowed to type with my right hand until September.
+Ton of rehab too.
+Minor setback and one handed querty for now it is.
+Reading pragmatic programmer and doing Pluralsight courses and Codecademy for now.
+But I'm baaack.
+Sort of.
+Half way. xD